 - Sift flour, cocoa powder, baking powder and salt into a large bowl and whisk to blend evenly.

 - In a stand mixer fitted with the paddle attachment, beat butter and both sugars for 5 minutes, until very pale, creamy and fluffy.
 It should be almost white by the end of the mixing time.
-Beat in egg and vanilla until well incorporated.
+Beat in egg, espresso powder (if you're using it) and vanilla until well incorporated.
 Add flour mixture and mix on low speed until just combined.

 - Divide dough in half and wrap each well in plastic wrap, flattening it to form a disc.
 Refrigerate for about 45 minutes.

 - Remove one disc and unwrap it.
 Place the dough between two pieces of parchment paper and press down on it with a rolling pin along its length to soften it a bit.
 Continue rolling between the parchment (it will soften more as you roll) to ¼-inch thickness.
 Cut out shapes using the cutters of your choice.
 I get about 25 cookies if I use 2 to 3-inch wide heart cutters.
 Transfer cut-outs to parchment-lined baking trays, spacing them 2 inches apart.
 Refrigerate the trays with cut-outs for 15 minutes while your oven heats.